gristlabs/grist-help/help/glossary.md

 will open in.
 A document opened in fiddle mode will have a "fiddle" label next to the document title in the top bar.

-In fiddle mode, any edit to a document will cause a new, unsaved copy of that document to be created; the original document will remain unaffected.
+In fiddle mode, any edit to a document will cause a new, unsaved copy (a.k.a "fork") of that document to be created; the original document will remain unaffected.
 The copy can be saved via the "Save Copy" button or menu option.

-Appending "m/fork" to the end of a document URL will cause that document to open in fiddle mode (e.g. https://templates.getgrist.com/doc/lightweight-crm/m/fork).
+You can add `/m/fork` to the end of any document's URL to make that document open in fiddle mode (e.g. https://public.getgrist.com/1npTYpf2Cgyk/AmEx-Activity-Example/m/fork).

 ## Field